Willo Perron

 November 20, 2025

 Willo Perron is a French Canadian designer and director.
-Raised in Montréal’s post-Expo landscape and shaped by a DIY economy, he cut his teeth running shops, promoting club nights, running creative at Dub and Droors, and art directing at Rawkus Records before conceptualizing and defining the visual and spatial logic of American Apparel’s stores and campaigns.
-He has since collaborated across scales—Rihanna, JAY-Z, Kanye West, Lady Gaga, Beyoncé—treating the concert, the office, the package, and the photograph as one continuous environment.
+Raised in Montréal’s post-Expo landscape and shaped by a DIY economy, he cut his teeth running shops, promoting club nights, leading creative at Dub and Droors, and art directing at Rawkus Records before conceptualizing and defining the visual and spatial logic of American Apparel’s stores and campaigns.
+He has since collaborated across scales—Rihanna, JAŸ-Z, Kanye West, Lady Gaga, Beyoncé—treating the concert, the office, the package, and the photograph as parts of a single environment.

 Perron’s approach is straightforward: start with the constraints and build from there.
-For Rihanna’s 2023 Super Bowl halftime show, a seven-minute load-in and limited ground storage forced a vertical logic—flying platforms engineered like a broadcast instrument.
-Across tours from Lady Gaga’s Monster Ball and Kanye West’s Glow in the Dark to Rihanna’s ANTI and JAY-Z’s 4:44, and later Beyoncé’s Cowboy Carter tour and Christmas special, his sets operate less as props than as systems that let performance, choreography, and camera find clarity.
-His work absorbs scale without spectacle.
-The reference points are not aesthetic but functional—engineering, timing, utility.
-The throughline is as much structural as visual: remove the label, keep the integrity; make room for curiosity.
+For Rihanna’s 2023 Super Bowl halftime show, a seven-minute load-in and limited ground storage necessitated a vertical logic: flying platforms engineered like a broadcast instrument.
+Across projects ranging from Lady Gaga’s The Monster Ball Tour and Kanye West’s Glow in the Dark Tour to Rihanna’s The Anti World Tour, JAŸ-Z’s 4:44 Tour, Beyoncé’s Cowboy Carter Tour, and her Christmas Day NFL halftime performance, his work operates less as spectacle than as a system through which performance, choreography, and camera find clarity.
+The reference points are not aesthetic but functional: engineering, timing, and utility.
 This conversation took place in March 2024.

 • WPWillo Perron